holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 # Charter for the HoloViz Organization

-This is the organizational charter for the HoloViz Organization (the "Organization").
-By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.

-## 1. Mission

-The mission of the Organization is to develop open-source solutions for a wide range of visualization problems in Python.
+This is the organizational charter for the HoloViz Organization.
+The HoloViz Organization is an open-source and collaborative effort with a mission to develop solutions for a wide range of visualization problems in Python.

+## 1. Terminology
+- "HoloViz Organization" or "Organization": The entire HoloViz ecosystem of Contributors and Projects
+- "HoloViz GitHub Organization": The Github organization at https://github.com/holoviz
+- "HoloViz" repo: The specific repository at https://github.com/holoviz/holoviz
+- "HoloViz.org": The website at https://holoviz.org/

 ## 2. Organization Steering Committee
+By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree to the policies in this document.

 **2.1 Purpose**.
 The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.